Tanner Gray: 2019–Present: Tricon Garage

 In October 2019, Gray made his NASCAR Gander Outdoors Truck Series debut with DGR-Crosley at Martinsville Speedway in the No. 15 Toyota Tundra; running a three-race schedule, he also competed in the ISM Raceway and Homestead–Miami Speedway events in the No. 7.

 On December 16, 2019, DGR-Crosley announced Gray would run full-time and for rookie of the year in the Truck Series in 2020, driving the team's No. 15 truck, now a Ford F-150 after the team switched from Toyota to Ford in the offseason.
 Gray had a decent rookie season, earning eight top tens and four top fives, finishing fourteenth in the point standings and fifth in Rookie of the Year standings.

-He returned to the team for 2021, under the new name David Gilliland Racing.
+Gray returned to the team for 2021, under the new name David Gilliland Racing.
 He would have an abysmal season, only earning two top tens and finishing 18th in points.